Skip to main content

 When charges appear

-Some subscription changes take effect immediately and are reflected through proration, such as eligible plan, seat, or storage updates made during a billing cycle.
+Some subscription changes take effect immediately and are reflected through proration, such as eligible plan changes or billing updates made during a billing cycle.

 Billing cadence changes, like moving from monthly billing to annual billing, depend on the options available in your workspace settings.
+Enterprise storage changes, contract changes, and other options not shown in settings are typically coordinated with Air directly, even if the resulting billing adjustment later appears on an invoice.
 If you do not see the plan or billing option you need, contact Air for help instead of expecting a self-serve change.

 Check your renewal invoice for line items that reference the following:

-• Pro, Plus, Creator or Enterprise – Your monthly or annual subscription
+• Your plan – Your monthly or annual subscription charge for the current plan tier

-• Remaining Time – A prorated fee for added services
+• Remaining Time – A prorated fee for time on the updated plan, add-on, or billing arrangement

-• Unused Time – A credit for removed services
+• Unused Time – A credit for the unused portion of your previous plan or billing arrangement

 📌 Quick Refund Policy Reminder